opalmedapps/opal-app/README.md

       npm run build:web --env=dev
       ```

-    For more information on `webpack-dev-server`, go to: https://webpack.js.org/guides/development/ under the `webpack-dev-server` section.
+    For more information on `webpack-dev-server`, go to: <https://webpack.js.org/guides/development/> under the `webpack-dev-server` section.

 6. Try logging in; navigate to the login page and enter the following credentials:

     ```plain
     email: marge@opalmedapps.ca
     password: 12345Opal!!
-    hospital: McGill University Health Centre (MUHC)
+    hospital: Établissement médical Opal (ÉMO)
     security answer (depending on the question): red, superman, meg
     ```